 Currently, there are only an estimated 400 tigers in Sumatra, classifying them as critically endangered.
 This loss of tigers illustrates a complete collapse of the native ecosystem, at the hands of palm oil and other industries.

 It is imperative to note that of the remaining 400 Sumatran tigers, there are only an estimated 100 surviving tigers in the wild, the rest of the Sumatra tigers are living on reserves and in National Parks.

-There conflicts between Ministries of the government which add the suffering of the Sumatran tiger.
+The conflicts between Ministries of the government add to the suffering of the Sumatran tiger.
 The Ministry of Forestry is aiming to protect forests and wildlife, where the Ministry of Agriculture is approving plantation permits for forested areas.
-For any improvements to occur, the Indonesian government must have clear communication between Ministries, officials and corporations.
-Otherwise, the only hope for Sumatran tigers are being kept in protected National Parks and reserves.
+For any improvements to occur, the Indonesian government must have clear communication between Ministries, officials, and corporations.
+Otherwise, the only hope for Sumatran tigers is to keep them in protected National Parks and reserves.